eskiyerli/revedaRelease/README.md

 You could also use pypi repository to install Revolution EDA:
 `pip install revolution-eda`

+Then just type:

+`reveda`

+at Python aware terminal.
 ## Attribution

 - Some icons by [Yusuke Kamiyamane](http://p.yusukekamiyamane.com/).
 Licensed under a [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).